carbon-language/carbon-lang/explorer/README.md

     syntax .position. [[ results ]] { scope }

-which can have up to four parts: (1) the `syntax` for the part of the program to be executed such as an expression or statement, (2) the `position` of execution (an integer) for this action (each action can take multiple steps to complete), (3) the `results` from subexpressions of this part, and (4) the `scope` is the variables whose lifetimes are associated with this part of the program.
+which can have up to four parts:

+1. the `syntax` for the part of the program to be executed such as an expression or statement,
+2. the `position` of execution (an integer) for this action (each action can take multiple steps to complete),
+3. the `results` from subexpressions of this part, and
+4. the `scope` is the variables whose lifetimes are associated with this part of the program.

 The stack always begins with a function call to `Main`.

-In the special case of a function call, when the function call finishes, the result value appears at the end of (3), that is, after the results of the function expression and the argument tuple.
+In the special case of a function call, when the function call finishes, the result value appears at the end of the `results`.

 ### Step of Execution